McLennan Community College: Academics

-MCC offers two-year associate degrees in arts and sciences for students who want to transfer to four-year schools.
-The school also has training programs—-two-year associate degrees in applied science and one-year certificates—-for students who want to enter the workforce.
-The school also offers continuing education courses for community members.
+MCC offers associate degrees in arts and sciences for students who want to transfer to other colleges and universities.
+The school also has training programs — associate degrees in applied science and certificates — for students who want to enter the workforce.
+The college also offers continuing education courses for community members.

-In addition, the University Center at MCC is a partnership with several four-year state universities that offer degree programs on MCC’s campus.
-It offers students the opportunity to earn affordable bachelor’s, master’s and doctoral degrees without leaving Central Texas.
+The University Center at MCC is a partnership with several public universities that offer degree programs on MCC's campus.
+It offers students the opportunity to earn affordable bachelor's, master's, and doctoral degrees without leaving central Texas.
 Partner universities are Midwestern State University, Tarleton State University, University of Texas Medical Branch, The University of Texas at Brownsville, and Texas Tech University.

-Student life

-Through the McLennan Distinguished Lecture Series MCC brings nationally known figures to Waco to give free lectures to the community.
-Started in 2004, the program has attracted such notable speakers as author Tamim Ansary, Nobel prize-winner James Watson, Bill Nye “The Science Guy,” former U.S. Secretary of Labor Robert Reich, John Maxwell, Ben Carson, and current Associate Justice of the Supreme Court of the United States Clarence Thomas.